OfficeDev/office-js-docs-pr/docs/overview/index.md

 <h2>Get started</h2>

 <p>New to building Office Add-ins?
-Use one of the quick starts to quickly get up and running, complete a tutorial to learn more about the capabilities of an add-in, and explore Office JavaScript APIs with <a href="overview/explore-with-script-lab.md">Script Lab</a>.</p>
+Use a quick start to quickly get up and running, complete a tutorial to learn more about the capabilities of an add-in, and explore Office JavaScript APIs with <a href="explore-with-script-lab.md">Script Lab</a>.</p>

 <ul class="cardsK panelContent cols cols2">
     <li>